vladimir-vakhter/blockchain/README.md

 # Blockchain and Cryptocurrencies

+This repository contains the solutions for the assignments from the 'Blockchain & Cryptocurrencies' course (ECE579) taken at Worcester Polytechnic Institute - WPI in the Spring 2020.

-This repository contains 3 projects related to blockchain and cryptocurrencies:
+This repository contains 3 projects, namely:

 1. Scrooge Coin - this project is aimed to create Scroogecoin, a blockchain based cryptocurrency.
 2. Proof of Work - this project implements the Proof of Work (PoW) functionality for a given blockchain application.
 The implementation adjusts the difficulty of the PoW to match a given time interval, for instance, if the time interval is given as 5 seconds, the creation of a new block should be around 5 seconds.